 Sexual Perversion Within the BSA

 The Boy Scouts of America, in changing its policies to include homosexuals, opened Pandora’s box.
 An all-male organization including gays should have secured the protection and safety of the young Scouts participating in the BSA.
-In fact, to the misfortune of communities across America, over 400 cases of abuse by at least 250 scoutmasters have surfaced to date.
-In what the organization internally referred to as its “perversion files,” some ineligible volunteers were documented.
+When looking at individual cases, as in the case of the Catholic Church, there are many situations where underage men, as in teens not boys, were preyed upon.
+While often termed “pedophilia,” the term can be misleading, as attacks on older boys may quantify as same-sex assaults/rapes.
+To the misfortune of communities across America, over 7,000 cases of pedophilia have have surfaced to date.

 New cases continue to surface and the BSA had to weigh filing for bankruptcy.